rbatllet/private-blockchain/docs/reports/FALLBACK_ANALYSIS_REPORT.md

 - **Hidden Bug?:** YES - This is a cascading failure suppression mechanism

 **Problem Identified:**
-This is **exactly** what you warned about: "Un fallback no hauria d'evitar MAI la implementació de l'arquitectura per comoditat"
+This is **exactly** what you warned about: "A fallback should NEVER avoid implementing the architecture for convenience"

 **Cache warming failures indicate:**
 1. Search system might be broken